-Teaching English in the Two-Year College (TETYC) publishes articles for two-year college teachers and those teaching the first two years of English in four-year institutions.
-We seek articles in all areas of composition (basic, first-year, and advanced); business, technical, and creative writing; and the teaching of literature in the first two college years.
-We also publish articles on topics such as staffing, assessment, technology, writing program administration, speech, journalism, reading, ESL, and other areas of professional concern.
+Teaching English in the Two-Year College (TETYC) publishes articles for two-year college English teachers and those teaching the first two years of English in four-year institutions.
+We seek articles (4,000–7,000 words) in all areas of composition (basic, first-year, and advanced); business, technical, and creative writing; and the teaching of literature in the first two college years.
+We also publish articles on topics such as program and curriculum development, assessment, technology and online learning, writing program administration, developmental education in writing and reading, speech, writing centers in two-year colleges, journalism, reading, ESL, and other areas of professional concern.

 Where to Send

 Manuscripts should be submitted to the TETYC Editorial Manager manuscript submission and review site.
 Please register there as an author.
 Once logged in to the system, follow the instructions to upload your submission.

 TETYC encourages publication by first-time authors.
 The editor invites inquiries about potential articles or manuscripts in progress and is willing to assist in developing projects for the journal.

 Queries and general correspondence may be sent to Editor Holly Hassel at tetyc.editor@